Personal Bankruptcy Lawyers - Home

 When filing chapter 13, a set of forms and schedules sets forth financial disclosures, debts owed, assets owned, and the terms of the proposed plan.
 All items are scrutinized by the Trustee and the Court.
 Typically, US Bankruptcy Courts rely heavily on the opinions of Trustees regarding legal compliance and sufficiency of payments.
 Why do some debtors choose to file Chapter 13 bankruptcy when payments are not required in Chapter 7?
 The question then occurs naturally, considering debtors Chapter 13 bankruptcy and Chapter 7 report similar difficult obtaining credit for 10 years after cases are resolved.
 Nevertheless, Chapter 13 does provide unique provisions that are simply not available in Chapter 7.
 See the difference between chapter 13 and chapter 7 for more information.
 Also be aware of the disadvantages of chapter 13 bankruptcy.
 Most debtors prefer filing Chapter 7 over Chapter 13 bankruptcy by more than a 2 to 1 margin.

-Additional Requirements in Chapter 13 Bankruptcy Cases
+Additional requirements in Chapter 13 bankruptcy cases

 The Federal Bankruptcy Code (Title 11, U.S.C.
 Sec 101 et seq.) provides primary chapter 13 bankruptcy laws.
 In addition, judicial opinions, various Federal Rules and Local Rules expand requirements for debtors.
 One of the most common myths about Chapter 13 bankruptcy involves the application of property exemptions.
 Many debtors believe that all non-exempt property may be retained when filing Chapter 13 bankruptcy.
 This assumption is simply not true, although debtors typically do retain significantly more property.
 One of the tests used by the Court for bankruptcy chapter 13 confirmation specifically incorporates property exemptions, and may or may not allow debtors to retain non-exempt property.